EMI & RFI Shielding Materials, Shaping, and Finishing Options

 Shielding is essential in electrical engineering to protect electronic devices from electromagnetic interference (EMI) and radio frequency interference (RFI).

 EMI and RFI shielding disrupt the proper functioning of devices and can cause unintended operations to occur.
-Both can also adversely affect the quality and accuracy of your instrumentation signals, cause components failure or malfunction, and/or permanently damage a device.
+Both can also adversely affect the quality and accuracy of your instrumentation signals, cause component failure or malfunction, and/or permanently damage a device.
 This could lead to catastrophic results in certain applications such as cardiac electronic implants.

 EMI and RFI Shielding Design Guide

 We will meet your EMI shielding and RFI shielding needs from the first prototype quantity to the largest production quantities.
-If your shielding enclosure may eventually be used in several thousand or more quantities, our technical staff can then walk you through our die stamping service as the most cost-efficient way to produce it.
+If your shielding enclosure may eventually be used in several thousand or more quantities, our technical staff can then walk you through our progressive die stamping service as the most cost-efficient way to produce it.
 They will help determine the best design options for you to consider during the prototyping phase.

 Metal EMI and RFI Shielding